awslabs/amazon-neptune-tools/neptune-export/docs/export-pg-from-config.md

                 This option may occur a maximum of 1 times

+            --max-content-length <maxContentLength>
+                Max content length (optional, default 65536)

+                This option may occur a maximum of 1 times

             -nl <nodeLabels>, --node-label <nodeLabels>
                 Labels of nodes to be exported (optional, default all labels)